Richard F. and Sandra L. Giese Center for the Performing Arts

 This facility is named in memory of the late Kenneth B. Cope ’20, alumnus, trustee and churchman.
 Principal donors to the building are his widow, Lela (Stoffer ’21) Cope, and family.
 The building contains the offices and teaching studios of faculty members in the Department of Music.

-Dedicated choir and band rehearsal rooms, a small recital hall, 30 practice rooms of various sizes and three classrooms are on the east side of the building.
+Dedicated choral and instrumental rehearsal rooms, a small recital hall, 30 practice rooms of various sizes and three classrooms are on the east side of the building.

 Gallaher Black Box Theatre